BigSweetPotatoStudio/HyperChat/README.md

 ## Features

+HyperChat is a Chat client that strives for openness, utilizing APIs from various LLMs to achieve the best Chat experience, as well as implementing productivity tools through the MCP protocol.

-Supports the [MCP](https://modelcontextprotocol.io/introduction) protocol for Chat, using an OpenAI-like protocol, compatible with `Claude Desktop` configuration.
-Supports `Client` hot reloading, restarting, and disabling.
+Supports Chat with the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a protocol similar to OpenAI, compatible with `Claude Desktop` configuration.
+Supports `Client` hot loading, restart, and disable.

 ### MCP: